Healthcare in Bahrain

 Legally, both international players and small-scale service providers need a local partner in order to sell health insurance in Bahrain.
 That said, expats are still able to purchase packages from international providers as long as they do so outside of the country prior to departure or via online agents.

 Aviva International Solutions and IMG Global offer comprehensive packages at reasonable prices.

 Pharmacies and medicines in Bahrain

-Pharmacies can easily be found in Bahrain, and most are open 24 hours a day.
-Medicines are generally quire expensive in the emirate, and it’s best to keep the receipt if planning to claim from your medical insurance company.
+Pharmacies are easily found in Bahrain, and most are open 24 hours a day.
+Medicines are generally quite expensive and it is best to keep the receipt if planning to claim from medical insurance.

-Most medications are readily available at pharmacies in the Kingdom.
-If the medicine you require is not available, the pharmacist will be able to order it in.
+Most medications are readily available at pharmacies.
+If a medicine is not available, the pharmacist will be able to order it in.

 Health hazards in Bahrain

-Continuous construction, accompanied by sand and dust from the island, has also aggravated respiratory problems for expats.
+Continuous construction, accompanied by sand and dust from the island, also aggravates respiratory problems for expats.

 Pre-travel restrictions and vaccinations for Bahrain